Chemotherapy for Soft Tissue Sarcomas

 Some chemo side effects can last a long time or even be permanent.
 For example, doxorubicin can weaken the heart if too much is given.
 If you are to be treated with this drug, your doctor might check your heart function with special studies before starting this drug.
 The doctor will also watch the dose of doxorubicin closely during therapy.

 Some chemo drugs cause nerve damage (called neuropathy), leading to numbness, tingling, or even pain in the hands and feet.
-To learn more about this see Peripheral Neuropathy After Chemotherapy.
+To learn more about this see Peripheral Neuropathy Caused by Chemotherapy.

 Chemotherapy may also permanently damage ovaries or testicles, which can lead to infertility (not being able to have children).
 This is discussed in more detail in Fertility and Women With Cancer and Fertility and Men With Cancer.